On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 We refer to the proof of Theorem 1 in \cite{Pereira-JEMS} for the proof of this theorem.

 \begin{remark} If $\mathrm{dim}(X) = 2$, the statement is vacuous so that the first nontrivial case is the case of algebraic varieties of dimension three.
-In the case where $\mathrm{dim}(X) = 3$, Proposition 3.3 of \cite{Pereira-JEMS} shows that the assumption (a) is not necessary for the conclusion of the theorem to hold. \end{remark}
+In the case where $\mathrm{dim}(X) = 3$, Proposition 3.3 of \cite{Pereira-JEMS} shows that the assumption that the singularity is non-resonant is not necessary for the conclusion of the theorem to hold. \end{remark}

-\begin{corollary} Let $X$ be a smooth algebraic variety and let $v$ be a vector field with reduced singularities which admits a singularity $x_0 \in X(\mathbb{C})$ such that \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any invariant proper positive-dimensional irreducible closed algebraic subvariety of the algebraic vector field $(X,v)$. \end{itemize} Then the canonical invariant subvariety $H(v)$ is a {\em minimal invariant horizontal} subvariety of the algebraic vector field $(\P(T^\ast X), \P(v^{[1]}))$. \end{corollary}
+\begin{corollary} Let $X$ be a smooth algebraic variety and let $v$ be a vector field with reduced singularities which admits a singular point $x_0 \in X$ satisfying: \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any invariant proper positive-dimensional irreducible closed algebraic subvariety of the algebraic vector field $(X,v)$. \end{itemize} Then the canonical invariant subvariety $H(v)$ is a {\em minimal invariant horizontal} subvariety of the algebraic vector field $(\P(T^\ast X), \P(v^{[1]}))$. \end{corollary}